RamtinMoslemi/KAN-Papers/README.md

 Alexander Dylan Bodner, Antonio Santiago Tepsich, Jack Natan Spolski, Santiago Pourteau

 **Abstract:**
-In this paper, we introduce Convolutional Kolmogorov-Arnold Networks (Convolutional KANs), an innovative alternative to the standard Convolutional Neural Networks (CNNs) that have revolutionized the field of computer vision.
-By integrating the learneable non-linear activation functions presented in Kolmogorov-Arnold Networks (KANs) into convolutions, we propose a new layer.
-Throughout the paper, we empirically validate the performance of Convolutional KANs against traditional architectures across Fashion-MNIST dataset, finding that, in some cases, this new approach maintains a similar level of accuracy while using half the number of parameters.
-This experiments show that KAN Convolutions seem to learn more per kernel, which opens up a new horizon of possibilities in deep learning for computer vision.
+In this paper, we present Convolutional Kolmogorov-Arnold Networks, a novel architecture that integrates the learnable spline-based activation functions of Kolmogorov-Arnold Networks (KANs) into convolutional layers.
+By replacing traditional fixed-weight kernels with learnable non-linear functions, Convolutional KANs offer a significant improvement in parameter efficiency and expressive power over standard Convolutional Neural Networks (CNNs).
+We empirically evaluate Convolutional KANs on the Fashion-MNIST dataset, demonstrating competitive accuracy with up to 50% fewer parameters compared to baseline classic convolutions.
+This suggests that the KAN Convolution can effectively capture complex spatial relationships with fewer resources, offering a promising alternative for parameter-efficient deep learning models.